 In the action plan of the GSU SP 2016-2021 the defined goals correspond to the steps presented in the 7 areas of the SP.
 The same points presented in the two documents have different positions.
 The goal of the University defined in the SP is divided into 90 steps, which are reshaped into 89 "goals", 190 actions together with "85 intended indicators of efficiency evaluation" in the action plan.
 No indicators of evaluation, resources and potential threats are defined for the goal of "Re-equipment of the University's technical base, creation of modern technological environment".
-At the same time, the presented indicators for their evaluation are not defined within the frame of actions.
+At the same time, the presented indicators refer only to the goals presented in the action plan, and the intended outcomes and indicators for their evaluation are not defined within the frame of actions.
 The time-schedule for the implementation of the activities mentioned in the action plan of the SP is not presented by years.